7th Circuit Court

 The United States Court of Appeals for the 7th Circuit covers three states: Illinois, Indiana, and Wisconsin.
 The circuit court is the highest federal court within that circuit - although, of course, its decisions are subject to potential review by the Supreme Court - and so a ruling in favor of the freedom to marry for a case out of one of the states would be binding to each of the states within the circuit.

 On September 4, 2014, a ruling from the 7th Circuit Court of Appeals affirmed the freedom to marry in Wisconsin and Indiana, upholding lower court rulings in Indiana's consolidated trio of marriage cases (Baskin v.
 Zoeller, Lee v.
 Pence and Midori Fujii v.
 State of Indiana) and Wisconsin's Walker v.
 Wolf.
+On October 6, the United States Supreme Court denied review of these cases, meaning that same-sex couples will have the freedom to marry in Wisconsin and Indiana.
 Read more about the Baskin case, the Walker case, and see the other federal cases in each of the 7th Circuit cases making the case for marriage:

 Walker v.
 Wolf